Lisa Boattin: Juventus

+Houston Dash

+On 11 August 2025, Boattin moved to the United States and joined National Women's Soccer League club Houston Dash on a two-and-a-half-year contract.
+She made her NWSL debut on 14 September, coming on as a second-half substitute in a 2–0 loss to the Utah Royals.

 International career

 Boattin captained Italy U17 at the 2014 UEFA Women's Under-17 Championship and 2014 FIFA U-17 Women's World Cup.
 Italy U-17 came third at both events, and Boattin scored in a penalty shootout at the World Cup, as Italy beat Venezuela U-17.

 She played for Italy in two matches in the qualification for the 2019 FIFA Women's World Cup.
 In May 2019, she was named in the squad for the 2019 FIFA Women's World Cup in France.
 She was one of eight Juventus players in the squad.

 After taking part in the UEFA Women's Euro 2022, where Italy got eliminated in the group stage, Boattin was also involved in the final matches of the qualifiers to the 2023 FIFA Women's World Cup in Australia and New Zealand.
-On 6 September 2021, she scored her first goal for the Italian senior national team with a 22-yard strike, as she sealed a 2-0 home win against Romania: thanks to this result, the Azzurre gained direct qualification to the second World Cup in a row for the first time in their history.
+On 6 September 2021, she scored her first goal for the Italian senior national team with a 22-yard strike, as she sealed a 2–0 home win against Romania: thanks to this result, the Azzurre gained direct qualification to the second World Cup in a row for the first time in their history.

+On 2 July 2023, Boattin was called up to the 23-player Italy squad for the 2023 FIFA Women's World Cup.

+On 25 June 2025, Boattin was called up to the Italy squad for the UEFA Women's Euro 2025.

 International goals

 Personal life

 Boattin was born in Portogruaro, Veneto, Italy.

-Boattin lives together with Swedish footballer Linda Sembrant in a same-sex relationship.
+Boattin is in a relationship and lives together with Swedish footballer Linda Sembrant.